primer3-org/primer3docs/reference_docs/readme.txt

 The '=' character terminates the record.

 There are some boulderio tags that we never even specified.
-(INCLUDED_REGION, EXCLUDED_REGION, et al.), which is perfectly legal.
+(SEQUENCE_INCLUDED_REGION, SEQUENCE_EXCLUDED_REGION, et al.), which is perfectly legal.
 For the tags with default values, those defaults will be used in the analysis.
 For the tags with NO default values (like TARGET, for instance), the functionality requested by the those tags will simply be absent.
 It's not the case that we need to surround a simple sequence repeat every time we want to pick primers!

-17. OUTPUT TAGS
+18. OUTPUT TAGS
 ===============
 For each boulderio record passed into primer3 via stdin, exactly one boulderio record comes out of primer3 on stdout.
 These output records contain everything that the input record contains, plus a subset of the following tag/value pairs.
 Unless noted by (*), each tag appears for each primer pair returned.
-The first version is PRIMER_{LEFT,RIGHT,INTERNAL_OLIGO,PAIR}_<tag_name>.
-Tags of additional primers chosen are of the form PRIMER_{LEFT,RIGHT,INTERNAL_OLIGO,PAIR}_<j>_<tag_name>.  where
+Tags are of the form PRIMER_{LEFT,RIGHT,INTERNAL,PAIR}_<j>_<tag_name>
-<j> is an integer from 1 to n, where n is at most the value of
+where <j> is an integer from 0 to n, where n is at most the value of PRIMER_NUM_RETURN.
+In the documentation the output nr.
+5 is shown as for example: PRIMER_LEFT_4_TM.
-PRIMER_NUM_RETURN.

 In the descriptions below, 'i,n' represents a start/length pair, 's' represents a string, x represents an arbitrary integer, and f